smithblack-0/WorkflowForge/docs/UDPL.md

 ## What is this?

-This is the official specification for v1 of the
-UDPL prompting language.
+This is the official specification for v1 of the UDPL prompting language.
 Linters and the ZCP compilers should conform to this spec.

 ## Overview

-The Universal Declarative Prompting Language (UDPL) is a TOML-based configuration format for defining structured prompting sequences used in large language model workflows.
+The Universal Declarative Prompting Language (UDPL)\is a TOML-based configuration format for defining structured prompting sequences used in large language model workflows.
 It allows developers to declaratively specify sequences of prompt blocks, organize them into zones (like [Prompt]...[Answer]), attach semantic tags, and inject dynamic content using named placeholders.

 Each UDPL file defines a set of named sequences, where each sequence contains a series of prompt blocks.
 A block consists of a predictable sequence of a multi-zone regions squeezed between special tokens, and may specify up to all zones that were defined in the UDPL config section.
 This can be used to teacher-force the prompt.

 Alternatively, by leaving the special tokens indicating zone transitions outside the prompt string you may let the model generate this region instead.
 This allows fine-grained control over when prompting ends and generation begins — entirely from the config file.

 In addition to prompt structure, UDPL supports:

 - Zone tagging, which enables selective extraction of generated outputs (e.g., for training, evaluation, or feedback)
 - Placeholder resolution, using resource-backed dynamic fill-in at ZCP.
 - Repeat and tagset patterns, for efficient contrastive or curriculum-style data generation

-The outcome of parsing a valid UDPL file or folder is a specification indicating what to feed, and in what order, but lacking any indications of what to do when flow control is encountered.
-This must later be programmed in using SFCS to produce an actual ZCP
+The outcome of parsing a valid UDPL file or folder is a specification indicating what sequences exist, but lacking any indications of what to do when flow control is encountered.
+This must later be programmed in using SFCS to produce an actual ZCP IR graph.
-IR graph.
 A dictionary of Zone Sequences is what is ultimately constructed and returned when parsing.

 While this language is intended to work with the WorkflowForge systems, others are encouraged to perform pull requests to make their own extensions for their particular use cases; we hope UDPL can become an industry standard for better prompting configuration.

 UDPL itself does not define control flow — it is consumed by downstream systems that run prompts linearly or with flow control.
 Its design supports both use cases equally, and serves as a flexible frontend for declaratively configuring prompt-based generation.

-The Universal Declarative Preprocessing Language is a domain-specific language intended to elegantly support sequential prompting workloads for NLP processes and also provide information which can subsequently be used to extract relevant regions of text.

-The preprocessing mechanism for this generation of models is responsible for elegantly resolving dynamic dependencies, alternating between generative and prompting states, and performing other relevant prompt construction and generation actions.

-This is accomplished using a zone-based config language that is designed to feed a human-readable set of blocks into the generative stages of the model.
-Each zone can have separate tags attached that then may separately encode various tags that belong in those zone.
-Each block is assumed to go through a cycle of generating or being prompted from all zones.
-Zones which are not fully defined by the user are instead generated by the model, up to the generation limit.

-Putting these together, we divided up the prompting and preprocessing control system into two portions.
-T

-- A configuration frontend consisting of a small DSL config language which lets you define, in order, the prompting sequence to give and define placeholders to be dynamically filled by backend resources using the indicated arguments.
-- A backend system consisting of objects we call 'resources' which are used to service these placeholder requests.
-The resources should be combined together into a service dictionary.

-With this mechanism, we can define resources to consistently return the same string, as in a consitution overview, sample from options, or even be a feedback resource which can be updated by downstream logic using side effects, providing a flexible solution which is not implementation dependent on the resources themselves.

 ## Terminology